 Kids aged four and over will get a kick out of exploring Paris by scooter.
 Fun-filled Paris Perfect adventure Let’s Ride in Paris on a Scooter offers a two-hour tour with a private guide.
 A family-friendly experience, it takes in some of the city’s most famous historic sites.
 Starting from the Eiffel Tower, the tour passes Les Invalides (home to Napoleon’s tomb), glass-domed Grand Palais, Pont Alexandre III bridge and the Seine river banks.
 It includes a game booklet to keep kids amused.
 Scooters, helmets, and knee and elbow protection are provided.
-Alternatively, check out our eight-hour, all-ages Versailles Bike Tour.

 Meet at a designated spot in front of the Eiffel Tower, confirmed on booking.
 Tours accommodate up to six people.